 These discoveries transpired just after the birth of my third son, almost 7 years ago now.
 What I learned shaped my already lean trajectory and mission for reshaping and transforming healthcare.
-I went on to author 2 book chapters and my first medical textbook, Medical Therapeutic Yoga, of which Dr. Eisler’s work was a cornerstone theme.
+I went on to author two book chapters and my first medical textbook, Medical Therapeutic Yoga, of which Dr. Eisler?s work was a cornerstone theme.

-After working on the front lines of education and healthcare for 25 years, it is easy to see how dominator-culture has stunted our creative and innovative potential as a society.
-I have lectured across the world and also via my book chapters and textbook, on how Dr. Eisler’s Caring Economics Theory offers a solid, proven well researched path to end violence against women and create societies that value caregiving and the feminine qualities that raise up and nurture generations.
+After working on the frontlines of education and healthcare for 25 years, it is easy to see how dominator-culture has stunted our creative and innovative potential as a society.
+I have lectured across the world and also via my book chapters and textbook, on how Dr. Eisler?s Caring Economics Theory and Partnership framework offers a solid, proven well-researched path to end violence against women and create societies that value caregiving and the feminine qualities that raise up and nurture generations.

-I would encourage any other Caring Economics Leaders and Partners to consider what critical role they could have in influencing policy that would support and solidify the value of caregiving and of nonviolent action in their community.
+I would encourage other Caring Economy and Partnership leaders to consider what critical role they could have in influencing policy that would support and solidify the value of caregiving and of nonviolent action in their community.
 Whether running for the local school board or commissioner seat, or serving on a Town committee, never underestimate the power of a few dedicated people to change the world.
-As Margaret Mead said, “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”
+As Margaret Mead said, “Never doubt?that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.?